bgoonz/BGOONZ_BLOG_2.0/src/pages/privacy-policy.md

 <!---->

--   **Request feedback. **We may use your information to request feedback and to contact you about your use of our Services.
+-   Note: **Request feedback. **We may use your information to request feedback and to contact you about your use of our Services.

 <!---->